srajiang/great-escape/README.md

-# Great Bento Escape
+# Great Croissant Escape

-You are a little tamago roll trying to escape the bento.
+You are little croissant trying to escape the bakery.
 Get points for leaping successfully from platter to platter in a bid for your freedom.
-Don't fall off the sushi platters!
+Don't fall off the boxes or risk being eaten!

 ## Background

-A popular WeChat mini program game called Jump Jump became very popular earlier this year and is frustrating, delightful and addictive.
-I wanted to see what it takes to make a truly delightful game play experience so I built a game which shares a similar mechanic.
+A popular WeChat mini program game called Jump Jump took the world by storm last year and is frustrating, delightful and addictive.
+It is itself a copy of the game "Bottleflip" by the French gamemakers Ketchapp, a testament to how a simple game premise and some delightful mechanics can be endlessly reinvented and enjoyed.
+I wanted to see what it takes to make a delightful game play experience so I built a game which shares a similar mechanic.

 Original Jump Jump (Tiao Yi Tiao) https://www.youtube.com/watch?v=Ee3IOH-ILuI